 Serving NYC Car Accident Victims Since 1992

-If you, or a loved one, has been involved in a serious car accident, you deserve justice.
+If you, or a loved one, have been involved in a serious car accident, you deserve justice.
 At Raphaelson & Levine, we understand the complications that often occur with car crashes.
 Our knowledgeable and compassionate attorneys will ensure you receive fair treatment.
 To learn more about car accidents or to receive a free legal consultation, please call us at 212-268-3222.

 Recent Legal Insights